busekeklik/JAVA/README.md

 # JAVA
-This repository contains the java codes I wrote especially in software engineering 2nd year.
+This repository contains the java codes especially in software engineering 2nd year.